srinivassoma/Dictionary/README.md

 # 📘 English Dictionary Web App

-A simple and clean English dictionary web app that fetches word definitions and pronunciations using the [Free Dictionary API](https://dictionaryapi.dev/).
+A simple and clean English dictionary web app that fetches word definitions and pronunciations.

 ## 🚀 Features
 - Search for any English word
 - Get its meaning
-- Listen to pronunciation (if available)
+- Listen to pronunciation
-- Beautiful and responsive UI

 ## 🛠 Tech Stack
 - HTML5